climatepolicyradar/navigator-frontend/README.md

 - make
 - Docker
+- Trunk.io (for code quality)

+If you do not already have trunk.io installed on your machine, run `make install_trunk` to install.

 ## Getting started

-Local development is done using Docker
+Local development can be done via Docker or manual installation.

 ## Environment